Yellow Grass: Economy

 Yellow Grass has gone through a couple of boom cycles in the early years of the town.
 The first boom started in 1899, when most of the original town infrastructure was founded.
 This boom attracted many new businesses to the town, as other towns were not yet as organized.
 This boom would level off at the start of World War I.

-The second and by far the biggest boom started in the post war years and continued until the late 1920s as the trading area of the region.
-The building of Highway 39 and access to larger centers marked the beginning of decline of Yellow Grass as a commercial center.
+The second, and by far the biggest boom, started in the post war years and continued until the late 1920s as the trading area of the region.
+The building of Highway 39 and access to larger centres marked the beginning of decline of Yellow Grass as a commercial centre.
 The onset of the Great Depression and substantial crop failures would take its toll on the town.

 The agricultural industry made a recovery in the post-World War II years with record setting crops, and the community recovered its municipal services.
 In the last few decades the economy has been relatively stagnant, with most of the town's youth leaving to find employment in larger communities.
 Pressures on farming due to weather and high fuel and equipment costs have been keeping the growth of agriculture in check.